How Much Protein Do I Need? Calculate How Many

 Grams You Need

-as we know is a vital nutrient that plays several roles in
+as we know is a vital nutrient that plays several roles in the body.

-and protein assists in rebuilding those muscles.
+assists in rebuilding those muscles.

 There is no denying that protein is crucial to ones diet,